yguitton/training-material/topics/proteomics/tutorials/proteogenomics-dbsearch/tutorial.md

 >    - {% icon param-file %} *"Protein Database"*: `Uniprot_cRAP_SAV_indel_translatedbed.FASTA` (Or however you named the `FASTA` file)
 >
 >        > <comment-title></comment-title>
->        >    The "Uniprot_cRAP_SAV_indel_translatedbed" FASTA database is obtained when you run the first proteogenomics workflow.
+>        >    The "Uniprot_cRAP_SAV_indel_translatedbed" FASTA database is obtained when you run the first proteogenomics workflow *"Proteogenomics 1: Database Creation"*.
 >        >    Please make sure to run the 1st workflow.
 >        {: .comment}
 >